dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 Deploy the contract, put all CRM work thru it, get all Scotts work in there, then try get all Satoshi Island software operations to go thru there.
 Work on getting the Dreamcatcher app working, using this Ethereum contract as the banking rail.
 Direct packet work towards making the hosting company.

 There is a similarity between the attribution system of ukraine, the charity metaverse, and satoshi island build out.

+## Acquisitions model
+Go round acquiring businesses that are different but similar to the CRM to bolt things on to them.